 If you’re having guests over this holiday season and you’re in search of a crowd-pleasing appetizer, look no further!
 This garlic pull apart bread is the perfect thing!
-It’s inspired by Food & Drink’s Parmesan Garlic Monkey Bread.
+It’s adapted from Food & Drink’s Parmesan Garlic Monkey Bread.

 1 1/4 cups warm water